 Douglas Military Museum

-Musuem located on the base dedicated
+Located on the former base dedicated to its history

 Historic For Douglas at the University of Utah